 The warrants issued on October 11, 2022 (the "2022 Warrants") became exercisable upon issuance and at any time up to the date that is five years after their original issuance.
 The 2022 Warrants became upon issuance, at the option of each holder, in whole or in part by delivering to us a duly executed exercise notice and, at any time a registration statement registering the offer and sale of the shares of Common Stock underlying the 2022 Warrants under the Securities Act is effective and available for the issuance of such shares, or an exemption from registration under the Securities Act is available for the issuance of such shares, by payment in full in immediately available funds for the number of shares of Common Stock purchased upon such exercise.
-If a registration statement registering the offer and sale of the shares of Common Stock underlying the 2022 Warrants under the Securities Act is not effective or available and an exemption from registration under the Securities Act is not effective or available and an exemption from registration under the Securities Act is not effective according to the formula set forth in the 2022 Warrant.
+If a registration statement registering the offer and sale of the shares of Common Stock underlying the 2022 Warrants under the Securities Act is not effective or available and an exemption from registration under the Securities Act is not available for the issuance of such shares, the holder may elect to exercise the 2022 Warrant through a cashless exercise, in which case the holder would receive upon such exercise the net number of shares of Common Stock determined according to the formula set forth in the 2022 Warrant.
 No fractional shares of Common Stock will be issued in connection with the exercise of a 2022 Warrant.
 In lieu of fractional shares, we will pay the holder an amount in cash equal to the fractional amount multiplied by the exercise price.